oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/load-balancer-query/load-balancer-query.md

 ![reset](./images/reset.png " ")

-2. Select the log group compartment.
+2. (To be removed) Select the log group compartment.

     - Click the scope filter ![scope-filter](images/scope-filter.png).